chrissimpkins/naked-docs/_build/html/_sources/command_line_parser.txt

 .. code-block:: bash

-  naked args 'testapp save somestring --unicode -s --name=file.txt'
+  naked args 'testapp save something --unicode -s --name=file.txt'

 and the output looks like this::